Kiritocroft/Portofolio/README.md

     - `DATABASE_URL`: Your MySQL database connection string.
 It should look like this:
       `mysql://USER:PASSWORD@HOST:PORT/DATABASE`
-      For a local setup, it might be `mysql://root:password@localhost:3306/myportfolio`.
+      For a local XAMPP setup, it would typically be `mysql://root:@localhost:3306/portofolio_db`.

     - `RESEND_API_KEY`: Your API key from [Resend](https://resend.com/) for the contact form.

     - `JWT_SECRET`: A long, random string to secure the admin authentication.
 You can generate one [here](https://generate-secret.now.sh/32).

     - `ADMIN_EMAIL` and `ADMIN_PASSWORD`: The credentials you will use to log in to the admin panel.
+Set these to your preferred email and a secure password.

 2.  **Set up the database:**
     Run the following command to apply the database schema and create the necessary tables: